-Due to the coronavirus, many people’s incomes have been significantly reduced over the past few months and so taking money out of their pension pot may seem like a quick cash-flow solution.
+Due to the rising cost of living, many people’s incomes have been significantly stretched over the past few months so taking money out of their pension pot may seem like a quick cash-flow solution.
 However, there are complex tax rules around pension withdrawals so people should be aware of the potential consequences.

 While a tax-free lump sum can be withdrawn from a pension without incurring any tax liability, any balance withdrawn is subject to income tax.

 Individuals can be left with large tax bills and confusion over how much-overpaid tax can be reclaimed and the restrictions on future tax-relieved pension savings.